GSA/plainlanguage.gov/_pages/resources/articles/mary-dashs-writing-tips.md

 Of course, I have another caution: You must give your children a "time-out," and when you eat dinner, it may become a "pig-out."

-Compound nouns ending in "on" usually get a hyphen, while compound nouns ending in "off" are either one word or hyphenated
+### Compound nouns ending in "on" usually get a hyphen, while compound nouns ending in "off" are either one word or hyphenated.

 * Add-on
 * Layoff